-And if you're looking for more resources on the topic, I highly recommend the book Visual Merchandising: Windows and in-store displays for retail by Tony Morton.
+And if you're looking for more resources on the topic, I highly recommend the book Visual Merchandising: Windows and in-store displays for retail by Tony Morgan.

-On Udemy, you can find the course Visual Merchandising for Retailers and Students.
+On Udemy, you can find the course Visual Merchandising Course For Retailers and Students .
 It is fabulous.
 While the focus is on creating great retail shop displays, and there are parts of the course that don't apply directly to craft booths, this course is full of loads of information you can use to create an effective craft show booth.

 New!
 CommentsHave your say about what you just read!
 Leave me a comment in the box below.